 Geilo will particularly appeal to families and those looking for an overall winter experience with its great choice of winter activities and excursions including; horse sleigh rides, husky dog-sledding, night skiing, guided cross country trips, snowshoeing, ice fishing, Langedrag Nature Park & Mountain Farm and a Tree Top Walk/high ropes course.

 On the slopes, Geilo is undoubtedly a great choice for newcomers to skiing/boarding with unintimidating and uncrowded slopes.
 The award winning ski school is especially focused on first-timers, children are extremely well catered for and all the instructors speak excellent English.
 Intermediate skiers will enjoy the wide open, uncrowded, cruising reds, the longest being 2km.

 For those more experienced, whilst the runs are relatively short they’re particularly well prepared making it a great playground for honing skills.
-Indeed, Geilo regularly hosts ski team training and there are some superb terrain parks plus a few off-piste opportunities to challenge the more adventurous, although it is a resort best geared towards first-timers and families.
+Indeed, Geilo regularly hosts ski team training and there are some superb terrain parks plus a few off-piste opportunities to challenge the more adventurous, although it is most definitely a downhill resort best geared towards first-timers and families.

 More info on how to make the most of your Geilo holiday

 "Perfect for families and beginners/intermediate skiers.
 Lovely location."
 Linda Marczak

 A relaxing and rewarding journey - the perfect way to get you to and from Geilo!

 Combine with the resort of Voss and the city of Bergen for a multi-centre trip.